 Research

-My primary research fields are Economics of Crime and Political Economics.
-My research agenda also includes papers/projects in Economics of Housing and Energy.
-I maintain a broad interest in Health Economics and Discrimination.
+My primary research fields are Economics of Crime and Economics of Housing and Energy.
+I maintain a broad interest in Political Economics, Health Economics, and Discrimination.

 Working Papers:

-Abstract: We study the housing market response to a nationwide policy that mandated the provision of energy efficiency information with all marketing material at the time of listing.
-Using the near universe of housing sales in England and Wales, we match in the energy efficiency status of the property from Energy Performance Certificates at the time of sale.
-We provide causal evidence of households willingness to pay for a higher energy rated property, documenting a 1-3% premium to a higher energy efficiency rating at the national level, and a 3-6% premium in the London market.
-We consider two potential responses of homeowners to the policy – short-run gaming of the ratings, and longer-run property improvements – finding no support for the former, but some evidence of the latter.
+Abstract: We study the housing market response to a country-wide policy that mandated the provision of energy efficiency information with all marketing material at the time of listing.
+Using the near universe of housing sales in England and Wales, we match in the energy efficiency status of the property from Energy Performance Certificates data.
+We develop a conceptual framework that makes clear the key channels through which the policy may impact house prices – an information-driven salience channel and a market valuation channel.
+We provide causal evidence of homebuyers’ willingness to pay for a higher energy rated property, documenting a 1-3% premium to a higher energy efficiency rating at the national level, and a 3-6% premium in the London market.
+We explore a set of key margins along which homebuyers can respond, ruling out as explanations both a consumption channel and an information channel.
+We conclude that the elevated EPC-rating premiums are driven by a market valuation channel, a conclusion for which we provide empirical support.
+Such a conclusion is of key policy importance, as it suggests market-facing energy efficiency regulations can increase demand for more energy efficient housing, even in absence of any discernible demand-side consumption or information effects.

 Abolish the Police?
 Evidence from Camden, NJ (with James Rockey) (Draft available upon request)